 Brow Lift Dallas

-As we age, one of the most prominent signs occurs above the eyes around the forehead where lines and creases, as well as furrowed frown lines and eyebrows appear.
-Charles A. Wallace, M.D., a board-certified plastic surgeon performs brow lifts (forehead lifts) on patients in Plano and Frisco, TX, to minimize forehead creases, drooping eyebrows and furrowed frown lines to reveal a relaxed, refreshed and rested forehead area.
+Dr. Charles Wallace, a board-certified plastic surgeon, performs brow lifts (forehead lifts) for patients in Plano and Frisco, TX.
+The procedure is designed to minimize forehead creases, drooping eyebrows, and furrowed frown lines to reveal a relaxed, refreshed, and rested forehead area.

 What is a Brow Lift?

-A brow lift (forehead lift) is a surgical procedure where the excess skin around the forehead is lifted to smooth the creases and lines across the forehead, as well as lift the sagging brows that leave people looking angry, sad and tired.
-Technology has improved this procedure with the endoscopic brow lift where patients get a more natural appearance that is subtle and a less surprising looking.
+A brow lift (forehead lift) is a surgical procedure where the excess skin around the forehead is lifted, trimmed, and tightened to smooth the creases and lines across the forehead, as well as lift the sagging brow that can make some people look angry, sad, or tired.

 The Art of Natural Looking Face with a Brow Lift

 Technology has improved the results that are possible from a brow lift.
 The endoscopic lift offers a more natural appearance with results that are more subtle and less surprising looking.
 Dr. Wallace prefers to perform this procedure endoscopically as it results in a youthful yet subtle look and a much easier and faster healing period.

 When deciding to have this surgery, it is imperative that you work with a plastic surgeon who knows how to lift the forehead to create a more natural appearance without looking surprised or frozen.